UnfavorableEnhancer/Project-Luminext/README.md

 ### Making custom content
 Currently the following types of mods are possible to create: *custom skins* and *core mods*

-You can find info about making both in our wiki here: *under_construction*
+You can find info about making both in our wiki here: https://github.com/UnfavorableEnhancer/Project-Luminext/wiki

 Your finished work should be uploaded to our [official Discord server](https://discord.gg/yTQ6nnHDzR) "mod-release" forum and follow mod publication rules which are also described there.
 *Other ways are highly not recommended and we're not taking any responsibility for them.*